epinio/docs/docs/howtos/setup_routing_secrets.md

   1. Routing secrets may hold certificates for __wildcard domains__.
 The secret will be used whenever a requested application route matches the wildcard pattern.

-     This reduces the number of Secrets needed to be created.
+     This reduces the number of Secrets needing to be created.

   1. Distribution of routing secrets can be automated by using a component like Kubed.
      Kubed can automatically copy secrets between namespaces based on annotations.